ivanspasov99/go-rss-reader/README.md

 2. You can define function of `type RSSParse func([]string) []rss.RssItem` which could be used as mocking.
 [Example](main.go)

 ## Developer Improvement Notes
-My solution is limited by the task.
-Extension which I would have added
+My solution is partially limited by the task.
+Some extensions/reseraches which I would have added/done in work environment

 1. `rss.Parse` package:
    - function should return error or implement alert mechanism using Sentry (Alerting/Monitoring) for all failed feed retrievals.
 Afterward error testing could be added also
    - could accept http client so it could be mockable/configurable